 Research into the causes of canine seizures has been done over the years and one of the main reasons found is having underlying medical conditions.
 One question that often troubles pet owners is “Can an ear infection affect your pup to the extent that they experience seizures?”

-By the end of this guide, we will have answers to this and much more.
+By the end of this guide, we will have answers to this question as well as a few potential options to help reduce the severity and frequency of your dog's seizures.

 What Causes Dog Seizures?